-Interdisciplinary, inquiry-based, student-centered science and nature exploration at Billings’ only nature center.
-Different themes through the school year taught by experienced teacher-naturalists.
-Here’s how to sign up:
+Interdisciplinary, inquiry-based science and nature exploration at Billings’ only nature center.
+Featuring different themes throughout the school year taught by our experienced Teacher Naturalists.
+To register:

 Flying Wild: Birds, insects, and bats all call the skies home.
 Learn about the flying creatures of our world through birding, insect collection, and much more!
 We will also study the science of flight as we try to engineer our own flying creations.

-Avian Science: Birds have already taught us so much, from being an indicator species for humans to flight.
-Take an in depth look at birds through the study of anatomy, physiology, and behavioral patterns.
-Students will plan, organize, and host a World Migratory Bird Day on May 9th.
+Avian Science: Birds have already taught us so much, from being an indicator species for the environment to inspiring human flight.
+Take an in-depth look at birds through the study of anatomy, physiology, and behavioral patterns.
+Students will plan, organize, and host a World Migratory Bird Day on May 8th.